boostorg/python/doc/building.rst

     bjam target-os=cygwin toolset=gcc

-  This is supposed to work the other way, too (targeting windows python with a cygwin bjam) but it seems as though the support in Boost.Build's toolsets for building that way is broken at the time of this writing.
+  This is supposed to work the other way, too (targeting windows python with a Cygwin_ bjam) but it seems as though the support in Boost.Build's toolsets for building that way is broken at the time of this writing.